kushal-trehan/Image-Segmenter/README.md

-# Image-Segmenter Used For Concealed Weapons
+# Image-Segmenter On Concealed Weapons
 Segmentation is performed by first performing adaptive thresholding using Minimizing Within-Group Variance technique Then in the second step masking is performed to segment the gun from the image